AI and Patient Care

 Benefits of AI for Nurses

-As we previously mentioned, there are many benefits for nurses who use AI.
+This probably goes without saying, but there are many benefits for nurses who use AI.
 Not only does it reduce time spent on routine tasks, but it allows nurses to focus more of their energy on patient care.
 In addition, it can improve the decision-making process and patient outcomes.
 You may not have realized this, but AI can even reduce nurse burnout by optimizing workflows.
 We need AI to help support the nursing workforce and empower the future of healthcare.

 Challenges and Ethical Considerations